nackjicholson/generator-react-nack/app/templates/_README.md

 `$ npm run build`

-Transpiles the server you've written in the `src/` directory to ES5 code and places it in the `dist/` directory.
+Packages your library to an es5 commonjs module using webpack and places it in the `dist/` dir.

 **Start the server**